NC State Extension Publications

 Skip to Water Quantity

-Before purchasing an irrigation system, determine if you have a water source which can adequately supply the quantity and quality necessary to irrigate your crops under all conditions (including drought).
+Before purchasing an irrigation system, determine if you have a water source that can adequately supply the quantity and quality necessary to irrigate your crops under all conditions (including drought).
 Typical water sources for irrigation are wells and ponds.
 During peak use periods, most crops can use up to 0.25 inch of water per day.
 Computed over an entire acre, this represents 6,750 gallons of water.
 To replenish this water through irrigation, the pumping rate is 4.7 gallons per minute (gpm) from the water source.
 When irrigation inefficiencies are factored in, the recommended water source capacity is about 7 gpm per acre to be irrigated.
-This value is based on pumping 24 hours per day, 7 days per week.
+This value is based on pumping 24 hours per day, seven days per week.
 To apply the required water in shorter pumping periods requires proportionally more capacity for each reduction in pumping time (Table 1).

-Pumping Period (hours/day) Pump Capacity to Irrigate Area Shown (GPM)
+Pumping Period (hours/day) Pump Capacity to Irrigate Area Shown (gpm)

 1 acre 2 acres 3 acres 4 acres 5 acres